evodify/evodify.github.io/_posts/2016-06-09-heterozygotes-ambiguity-characters.md

 <p>As far as I know all phylogenetic programs usually do not use ambiguity characters as heterozygotes because there is yet no proper model to do so.
 So, depending on the distribution of heterozygosity in your data, this may have a substantial effect or may have no influence.</p>

-<p>In my Master's thesis (see <a href="http://evodify.com/publications/">Publications</a>), I did a phylogenetic analysis of <em>Heliconius</em> butterflies, and I observed that one of the species had very long branch length.
+<p>In my Master's thesis (see <a href="{{ site.baseurl }}/publications/">Publications</a>), I did a phylogenetic analysis of <em>Heliconius</em> butterflies, and I observed that one of the species had very long branch length.
 However, when I pseudo-phased the data by random assignment of one of the alleles from heterozygous genotypes and thus allowed a phylogenetic program to use the information previously masked in the heterozygous sites, the branch length of this species was not that long anymore.</p>

 <p><a href="{{ site.baseurl }}/assets/posts/2016-06-09-heterozygotes-ambiguity-characters/Heliconius-tree-pseudo-phasing.jpeg"><img class="aligncenter wp-image-811" src="{{ site.baseurl }}/assets/posts/2016-06-09-heterozygotes-ambiguity-characters/Heliconius-tree-pseudo-phasing.jpeg" alt="Heliconius tree.
 An example of pseudo-phasing" /></a></p>